Frank-ZY-Dou/Coverage_Axis/skel_connection/readme.md

 # Codes
-Dirty Code Release.
-The licensing agreement for all files is subject to the libraries used and the various algorithms they depend on.
+Code Release.
+The licensing agreement for all files is subject to the libraries used and the various algorithms on which they depend.

 ## Mesh Input